UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_17.md

 Notes:

-We can confirm this when we sort the scores.
+We can find the most optimal `n_neighbors` value by sorting our results on the mean validation score.

+This shows the best validation score occurs when `n_neighbors=11`.

 ---